 Piazza di Pasquino is a small square near Piazza Navona which is famous for an ancient statue representing Menelaus holding the dead body of Patroclus; the statue is known as Pasquino after the name of a tailor who lived nearby

 The view is taken from the green dot in the small 1748 map here below.
-In the description below the plate Vasi made reference to: 1) Statua di Pasquino; 2) S. Maria degli Agonizzanti; 3) Palazzo Pamphilj; 4) Strada Papale (the street by which the Pope from St Peter's reached S. Giovanni in Laterano to take possession of his diocese; see a page covering this procession).
+In the description below the plate Vasi made reference to: 1) Statua di Pasquino; 2) S. Maria degli Agonizzanti; 3) Palazzo Pamphilj; 4) Strada Papale (the street by which the Pope reached S. Giovanni in Laterano from S. Pietro to take possession of his diocese; see a page covering this procession).
 3) is shown in more detail in another page.
-The small map shows also: 5) Palazzo dei Ritratti.
+The small map shows also: 5) Palazzo Santobono Braschi; 6) Palazzo dei Ritratti.